 Prerequisite – ER Model

-A relationship between two entities of similar entity type is called a recursive relationship.
+A relationship between two entities of a similar entity type is called a recursive relationship.
 Here the same entity type participates more than once in a relationship type with a different role for each instance.
 In other words, a relationship has always been between occurrences in two different entities.
-However, it is possible for the same entity to participate in the relationship.
+However, the same entity can participate in the relationship.
 This is termed a recursive relationship.

-Supervisor and Subordinate are called “Role Names”.
+Supervisors and subordinates are called “Role Names”.
 Here the degree of the REPORTS_TO relationship is 1 i.e. a unary relationship.

-- The maximum cardinality of Supervisor entity is N since an employee can manage many employees.
+- The maximum cardinality of the Supervisor entity is N since an employee can manage many employees.

-- It maximum cardinality is ONE since a subordinate employee can have at most one supervisor.
+- Its maximum cardinality is ONE since a subordinate employee can have at most one supervisor.

 To implement a recursive relationship, a foreign key of the employee’s manager number would be held in each employee record.
 A Sample table would look something like this:-